-In ninth grade, as a Pakistani-American, Saudi-born and raised Muslim girl, I played guitar and sang "Your Body Is a Wonderland" at my school talent show.
+In ninth grade, as a Pakistani American, Saudi-born girl raised as a Muslim, I played guitar and sang "Your Body Is a Wonderland" at my school talent show.

 It sounds pretty idyllic… and far more "normal" than many might expect.

 As a kid, I definitely didn't look twice.
-It was my extraordinary ordinary – all of it.
-I talk about my identity crisis often, but I'm starting to realise I'm proud and thankful to have a multi-faceted identity.
+It was my extraordinary ordinary—all of it.
+I talk about my identity crisis often, but I'm starting to realize I'm proud and thankful to have a multi-faceted identity.
 I get to be so many things at one time, and a part of so many worlds.
 It's taught me kindness and compassion above all else.
 It taught me to be human and see the world as a human.

 In terms of the book, what's the message you want it to convey to readers, or would you rather not hone in on that?

 Not to make it more weighty than it is, but I think it's important to understand that common humanity and understanding among different people can happen.
 I grew up with a mixture of people; from the day I was born, that was my life.
 The xenophobia we still see today doesn't need to happen.
-In the book I parallel and connect "different" people's lives to each other – through universal values of shared human experience and of family – to question and combat the prejudice we see towards Muslims, Saudis and other Arabs.
+In the book, I connect "different" people's lives to one another—through universal values of shared human experience and of family—to question and combat the prejudice we see toward Muslims, Saudis, and other Arabs.
 It's kind of my version of first aid to a problem I see in the world.

 I had expected the book to be more critical at points, but it's a highly affectionate portrait of a community.